-Frequently Asked QuestionsChildren with preexisting conditions
+Frequently Asked QuestionsChildren with Pre-existing Conditions

-1. How does the law affect children with pre-existing conditions?
+3. How does the law affect children with pre-existing conditions?

 The health care law prohibits health plans from denying coverage or benefits to children under the age of 19 who have pre-existing medical conditions.
-This provision, which went into effective in 2010, does not apply to grandfathered plans until 2014.
+This provision, which went into effect in 2010, does not apply to grandfathered plans until 2014.

-2. Does the law make it easier for adults who have medical problems to get health coverage?
+4. Does the law make it easier for adults who have medical problems to get health coverage?